juvalen/mb-checker/JENKINS.md

 ## Usage

-Create a VBox machine (CentOS), in which:
+Create a VBox machine (CentOS) for a Jenkins worker, in which:

 * Set an IP address
 * Create jenkins user